 Eligible costs include, but are not limited to, the purchase and/or installation of alternative & renewable energy generation systems such as:

-In addition to the eligible costs listed above, the program may also consider costs associated with energy conservation and efficiency improvements such as:
+Eligible costs also include energy conservation and efficiency improvements such as:

 WHO CAN APPLY?

-Eligible applicants include registered non-profits, local governments and Indigenous organizations in the Basin that own Community Purpose Buildings.
+Registered non-profits, local governments and Indigenous organizations in the Basin that own Community Purpose Buildings are eligible to apply.
 School districts and registered public colleges may be eligible where the project is specifically for a space used for broader public purposes by external organizations and the space is not being used by the school or college for providing education.

 Stay informed!
 Sign up for our e-newsletter.